Police shooting of Mike Taylor: Officer who fired shot on Karangahake farm gives evidence - NZ Herald

 "The look on his face was of pure anger - I would use the term rage.
 He began shouting at me the moment we locked eyes.

-"I could hear him shouting to us to f*** off and to get the f*** out of here.
-He was using the machete to point to me ...
+"I could hear him shouting to us to f*** off and to get the f*** out of here ...
 [Taylor] appeared to be getting increasingly agitated."

-Officer D said he believed Taylor would harm the police based on his demeanour and decided he needed to act immediately so drew his Glock and challenged Taylor through the closed car window telling him to put the weapons down.
+Officer D said he believed Taylor would harm the police so drew his Glock and challenged Taylor through the closed car window telling him to put the weapons down.

 He did not believe pepper spray or a Taser were viable options as they would require him to get out of the vehicle and expose himself to Taylor.